 If your air conditioner plugs directly into an outlet, make sure the connection is good.
 It’s possible, for example, that the cord isn’t plugged all the way into the outlet, which may be preventing the system from running.

 If the connection looks fine (or the unit does not plug directly into the wall), inspect your electrical panel next.
-A power surge may have tripped a breaker or even blown a fuse.
+A power surge may have tripped a breaker or even your AC blown a fuse.

 If the breaker has merely been tripped, flip it back to the “on” position.
 That should restore power.
 If a fuse has been blown, you can replace that switch with an identical unit from your hardware store.
 Visit this site for more instructions about how to fix a broken fuse.

 If you’re confident the issue is electrical in nature but none of these tips help, contact a professional.
+Also, you can check out our article if your air conditioner keeps running when turned off.

 Step #2: Check Your Thermostat

 If your central air conditioner is not cooling, your thermostat may be to blame.
 If the thermostat is battery-powered, replace the batteries, even if you’ve done so recently.
 If the thermostat is powered through your home’s electrical supply, inspect the circuit breaker that it is connected to.
 If it’s been tripped or a fuse has been blown, follow the steps we mentioned above.
+Also, check out our about on “Central air vs mini split“.

 If your thermostat appears to be receiving power just fine, switch the breaker off and remove the thermostat from the wall.
 Remove the casing and use compressed air to blow away any debris or dust that may have built up around its sensors and components.
 This debris can prevent your thermostat from getting an accurate reading on the air inside your home, which in turn causes an air conditioner that’s not cooling enough.